Signs of erosion in Cisco’s IT infrastructure dominance

 Other prominent vendors who rank first or second in the segments are Dell EMC (enterprise data center servers), Huawei (switches and routers), Microsoft (collaboration), and Check Point (network security).
 Further major vendors of note with high growth rates in 2018 include Lenovo, Inspur, twilio, RingCentral, Ubiquiti and Palo Alto Networks.

-“Despite the booming demand for public cloud services, 2018 saw strong growth in enterprise spending on private data centre equipment,” says Duke.
+“Despite the booming demand for public cloud services, 2018 saw strong growth in enterprise spending on private data center equipment,” says Duke.